 Escape special characters

-Arbitrary text placed in an HTML tag often needs to be altered, to ensure that the resulting HTML remains valid.
+Arbitrary text placed in an HTML tag also often needs to be escaped, to ensure that the resulting HTML remains valid.

 Query strings (Blah=1&Name=Bob) often need to be escaped as well.
 If the query string contains special characters, it will need to be "URL encoded".
 (See the javadoc for the URLEncoder class for further information.)
 This will ensure the query string conforms with valid HTTP.

-There is often a second issue, however, with regard to query strings.
+There's often another issue, however, with regard to query strings.
 If a query string is placed in an HREF attribute, then even a URL encoded query string is often not of valid form.
-This is because URLEncoder produces valid HTTP, but it does not in general produce text which is a valid HTML attribute - the ampersand character needs to be replaced by the corresponding character entity &amp;.
+This is because URLEncoder produces valid HTTP, but it doesn't in general produce text which is a valid HTML attribute - the ampersand character needs to be replaced by the corresponding character entity &amp;.

-Here is an example of a utility class which escapes special characters for HTML, XML, and regular expressions.
+Here is an example of a utility class which escapes special characters for HTML, XML, regular expressions, and so on.

 package hirondelle.web4j.util;